About the LEDC

 Committees

-Central Business District Design
+Central Business District Committee

-This Committee oversees projects that create an appealing downtown shopping atmosphere that encourages pedestrian shopping and enhances historic character.
+This Committee works to assist downtown businesses, oversees projects that create an appealing downtown shopping atmosphere that encourages pedestrian shopping and enhances historic character.

 Marketing